oracle-livelabs/apex/book-club-lab/3-creating-search-page/creating-book-search-page.md

 4. You also need to create a Cards region to display the searched books.
 It will be almost exactly like the Placeholder Books region, with a few minor changes.

-5. Right click on the Placeholder Books region in the rendering pane and select **Duplicate** to create a copy of the region.
+5. Right-click on the Placeholder Books region in the rendering pane and select **Duplicate** to create a copy of the region.

 6. Set the following properties: